Joseph K. Carson: Post mayoral career

-Personal
+Personal life

 Carson married his first wife, Hazel Irene Jenkins of Pendleton, Oregon on March 26, 1926.
 She died of tuberculosis on May 4, 1928.
 He became the first and thus far the only mayor of Portland to be married while in office when he married Myrtle Cradick of Portland in the White Temple on June 19, 1937.
 They had one daughter, Mrs. Richard (Joan) Staley, and one son, Lucian Joseph (August 10, 1939 – January 19, 1990).
 His wife Myrtle died on February 25, 1982.

 He served as the president (Commander?) of the state American Legion in 1941.
 He also belonged to the Last Man Club, the Hood River Lodge, Ancient, Free and Accepted Masons, York Rite bodies of Masonry, the University Club of Portland, the Arlington Club, Columbia Edgewater Country Club, Woodmen of the World, Delta Theta Phi, and the state and Multnomah County bar association.

 As a young man, he enjoyed playing baseball.
 He was appointed the first Oregon state chairman of junior baseball for the American Legion.
 He had a great interest in biography (his favorite work was The Life of John Marshall by Albert J. Beveridge), and portraits of the presidents were hung in his law offices.

 Carson died of a coronary thrombosis suffered at his home on the morning of December 20, 1956.